ansible-collections/ibm_zos_core/docs/source/modules/zos_stat.rst

 checksum_algorithm
   Algorithm used to compute a file's checksum.

-  Will throw an error if the managed node is unable to use the specified algorithm.
+  Returns an error if the managed node is unable to use the specified algorithm.

   | **required**: False
   | **type**: str